OpenImagingLab/HDRFlow/README.md

 ### Set up datasets

 #### 0. Set up training datasets
 We utilize Vimeo-90K and Sintel datasets as our training datasets.
 The Vimeo-90K dataset can be downloaded at [DeepHDRVideo-Dataset](https://github.com/guanyingc/DeepHDRVideo-Dataset).
+The Sintel dataset can be downloaded at [BaiduYun](https://pan.baidu.com/s/1GBRyIWZmlGbTGptYX1j-zQ?pwd=gnqj).
 The training datasets are organized as follows:
 ```
 ├── HDRFlow/data
             ├── vimeo_septuplet